Kinto/kinto/docs/api/synchronisation.rst

 ===================

-When fetching the collection records with ``?_since=<timestamp>``, *Kinto* returns every records that were created/updated/deleted **after** this timestamp.
+When fetching the collection records with ``?_since=<timestamp>``, *Kinto* returns every records that was created/updated/deleted **after** this timestamp.

 #.
 Cold sync → no ``?_since``.
 #. ``GET /buckets/default/collections/articles?_since=<timestamp>`` (with header ``If-Unmodified-Since = <timestamp>``)
 #.
 If response is ``304 Not modified``, done → up to date, nothing to do.
 #.
 If response is ``200 OK`` store ``ETag`` response header value for next
-   synchronization and handle the obtained list of changes.
+   synchronisation and handle the obtained list of changes.

 .. note::

-    * Deleted records have an attribute ``delete: true``
+    * Deleted records have an attribute ``delete: true``.
-    * Created/updated records are both returned in their new version
+    * Created/updated records are both returned in their new version.
-    * Since *Kinto* does not keep any history, there is no *diff* for updates
+    * Since *Kinto* does not keep any history, there is no *diff* for updates.

 Paginated changes